Few marine wildlife encounters are more emotional than kayaking with orcas, the blackfish of the Pacific ocean!

 Orca Kayaking Tours

-We offer two different orca kayaking tours that provide excellent orca viewing.
+We offer a few itineraries that provide excellent orca viewing opportunities.

 4-Day Orca Base Camp Tour